Connect with us

 But the spokeswoman also said another earlier complaint had been looked into and closed.
 This, the Hosemann campaign confirmed, was the original complaint about McDaniel’s PAC, the campaign and the $475,000 AEI donation.

-Fitch’s office has declined comment on why it would not pursue the original complaint, where the unaccounted-for $15,000 went.
+Fitch’s office has declined comment on why it would not pursue the original complaint, including where the unaccounted-for $15,000 went.
 McDaniel appears to have acknowledged violation of the campaign donation limit laws, saying repeatedly he would likely win a legal challenge of the law.

 Many political observers have surmised Republican Fitch is loathe to go after complaints about McDaniel for fear of angering his conservative base in the state GOP.
 Fitch’s office has faced some complaints of failing to fulfill responsibilities of the office, instead focusing on big headline-grabbing national issues and cases.